barsimark/stock-price-predictor/README.md

 The model clearly gives more accurate predictions for the shorter term.
 For more than 5 days ahead, it starts to become unreliable, and oscillation quickly goes out of control if the forecase length is greater than 10.

+Mean Absolute Error for 2 days: 0.09

+Mean Absolute Error for 5 days: 0.13

 ## Model comparison

 ### Connection between Nvidia and QQQ prices